bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 60°
+- 63°
-- clear sky
+- broken clouds
-- 79% humidity
+- 88% humidity
-- 21 mph wind
+- 12 mph wind

-11.3 inches of rain in the past 24 hours
+11 inches of rain in the past 24 hours

 ## Temperature Comparison